Dire Straits: 1985–1986: Brothers in Arms and international success

 The album is listed in the Guinness Book of World Records as the first compact disc (CD) to sell a million copies, and it has been credited with popularising the CD format.
 The Guardian ranked the Brothers in Arms CD number 38 in their list of the 50 key events in rock music history.
 The album featured the full version of the "Money for Nothing" cut, rather than the LP version, and it also includes extended versions of all tracks on the first side of the LP, with the exception of "Walk of Life".

 The 1985–1986 Brothers in Arms world tour which followed the album's release was phenomenally successful, with over 2.5 million tickets sold.
 The tour included dates in Europe, Israel, North America, and Australia and New Zealand.
-The band played 248 shows in over 100 different cities.
-Saxophonist Chris White joined the band, and the tour began on 25 April 1985 in Split, Croatia (then part of Yugoslavia).
+The band, joined by saxophonist Chris White, played 248 shows in over 100 different cities.
+The tour began on 25 April 1985 in Split, Croatia (then part of Yugoslavia).
 While playing a 13-night residency at Wembley Arena in London, the band moved down the road to Wembley Stadium on the afternoon of 13 July 1985, to appear in a Live Aid slot, in which their set included "Money For Nothing" with Sting as guest vocalist.
-John Illsley states, “It was a very special feeling to be part of something so unique.
+John Illsley states, "It was a very special feeling to be part of something so unique.
 Live Aid was a unique privilege for all of us.
-It’s become a fabulous memory.”
+It’s become a fabulous memory."
 The tour ended at the Sydney Entertainment Centre, Australia, on 26 April 1986, where Dire Straits still holds the record for consecutive appearances at 21 nights.
 The band also made an impromptu attempt at the Australian folk song "Waltzing Matilda".
 With 900,000 tickets sold in Australia and New Zealand, it was the biggest concert tour in Australasian music history, until it was overtaken in 2017–2018 by Ed Sheeran.